sgoertzen/pvi/README.md

 ## Usage:
 ```
-pvi [-filename (name)] [-format (text or json)] [-path (path)] [-nocolor]
--filename string
+usage: pvi [<flags>] [<path>]

+Flags:
+  -?, --help               Show context-sensitive help (also try --help-long and --help-man).
+  -o, --format="text"      Specify the output format.
+Should be either 'text' or 'json'
-    The file in which the output should be stored.
+  -f, --filename=FILENAME  The file in which the output should be stored.
 If this is left off the output will be printed to the console
--format 'text' or 'json'
-    Specify the output format.
-Should be either 'text' or 'json' (default "text")
--path directory
-    The directory that contains subfolders with maven projects.
-Example: '/user/code/projects/' (default ".")
--nocolor
-    Do not color the output.
+  -n, --nocolor            Do not color the output.
 Ignored if filename is specified.
+  -v, --version            Show application version.

+Args:
+  [<path>]  The `directory` that contains subfolders with maven projects.
+Defaults to current directory.
+Example: '/user/code/projects/'
 ```

 #### Examples